VMware Storage Strategies

-The examples in Virtualization Changes Everything are pulled from Vaughn and Michael real-world experiences, and often overlap and integrate with other complicated technologies.
+The examples in Virtualization Changes Everything is pulled from Vaughn and Michael’s real-world experiences, and often overlap and integrate with other complicated technologies.

 And finally, any manager or person who wants to understand what’s going on with storage…

 Get your copy of Virtualization Changes Everything on Amazon.